folutade/KnowThatYouAnointed/content/posts/the-party.md

   ...
   A nigga wonder what Lecrae would do***

 * Lecrae now seems to be posing the question to himself.
-Lecrae thus shows a notable amount of self awareness and humility by recognizing that none of us really know what we would do if we were placed in the exact same situation as another person.
-This is essentially the same point Lecrae made early when he reflected on Kendrick and said “I can’t imagine his position”.
+Lecrae thus shows a notable amount of self-awareness and humility by recognizing that none of us really know what we would do if we were placed in the exact same situation as another person.
+This is essentially the same point Lecrae made earlier when he reflected on Kendrick and said “I can’t imagine his position”.

-* After looking in the mirror and confessing his own hypocrisy and injustice against the innocent, Lecrae seems keenly aware of the fact that he does not always act in a way that is consistent with his words, his beliefs or with Jesus’s teaching.
+* After looking in the mirror and confessing his own hypocrisy and injustice against the innocent, Lecrae seems keenly aware of the fact that he does not always act in a way that is consistent with his words, his beliefs, or with Jesus’s teaching.

-* Lecrae’s humility and awareness of his human limitations leads him to simply hope that he would do what he thinks would the right thing to do namely to “seek the hand of God” and tell other people that Lecrae is himself incapable of always doing the right thing.
+* Lecrae’s humility and awareness of his human limitations lead him to simply hope that he would do what he thinks is the right thing to do, namely to “seek the hand of God” and tell other people that Lecrae is himself incapable of always doing the right thing.

 {{< /details >}}